 But when asked how his mother and father reacted, Marvin is calm: “We took it in stride.
 My mom said, ‘You can learn it one of these days’—and I’m doing it today.”
 He breaks into a big smile.
 “I’m going to the Jewish classes to learn more about the Jewish religion what I never had growing up.”

 “The Jewish community has become more accepting of people like Marvin, thanks to the work of Hope Bard and Kesher, whose mission was to teach Jewish organizations how to include people with differently-abled needs,” said Fran Gafvert, Jewish Family Service Vital Service Department director.
 “Marvin was fond of Hope and worked with her to help normalize differences.”

 Asked what is pulling him toward Judaism these days, Marvin said, “I need it.
 And I’m coming back.”

 Helped in many ways by the Jewish community

-“Marvin has been coming to the food pantry since we first opened in a synagogue basement in 2004,” said Fran.
+“Marvin has been coming to the food pantry since we first opened in a synagogue basement in 2004,” said Gafvert.
 “But now he participates in activities at Barbash Center for socialization and connection that enhance his well-being.
 He comes to holiday celebrations, to luncheons, and Hebrew classes, and about once a month to shop for food in our Heldman Family Food Pantry.
 We connect people to public services, and provide financial assistance, classes from computers to Hebrew to budgeting, community connection, exercise, and more.”